I will be careful to live a blameless life. When will you come to me? Psalm 101:2

 5 I will silence whoever secretly slanders his neighbor.

-I won’t tolerate one who is arrogant and conceited.
+I will not tolerate one who is arrogant and conceited.

 6 My eyes will be on the faithful of the land,